 Abstract: Data set from three geomagnetic observatories (Khartoum, Addis Ababa and Nairobi) located along the East African meridian and managed by Space Environment Research Centre (SERC) has been used to carry out extensive studies on the seasonal variability of Sq in horizontal H, declination D and vertical Z intensity.
 Twelve months data of carefully selected quiet days between September 2008 and August 2009 were used in the analysis.
 Seasonal variability was found to exist in all magnetic elements with equinoctial maximum and D-season minimum in H field.
 The observed Sq in both D and Z field has maximum amplitude in J-season and minimum during September equinox.
 Results of correlation coefficient shows strong and positive correlation value between the same elements at different seasons.
 Poor correlation exists between H field and other elements at all seasons but D and Z are well correlated in some seasons.
-Different levels of interrelationship exist among geomagnetic elements at different seasons of Sq focus are suggested to be responsible for the observed Sq variations.
+Different levels of interrelationship exist among geomagnetic elements at different seasons.
+Seasonal redistribution of ionospheric currents and shift in the relative position of Sq focus are suggested to be responsible for the observed Sq variations.